Do not be deceived, God is not mocked; for whatever a man sows, this he will also reap.Galatians 6:7(NASB)

 God had set a principle of sowing and reaping, such that each of us reaps a harvest of what we have sown in our lives.
 Whatever we choose to sow in our lives, whether for good or for evil, will bring forth the fruit of that choice.

 When we neglect our duty as God's children and fail to carry out His will in our lives, we will bring forth the fruit of that neglect.
 But those that sow the seeds of righteousness will bring forth a righteous reward.

 Those that sow sparingly will reap a meagre reward, while those that sow abundantly will bring forth plentifully - some thirtyfold, some sixtyfold, and some even a hundredfold.
 Although this is a divine principle which is true in the lives of sinner and saint alike, this particular passage is speaking directly to those that are saved by grace through faith in Christ, and we would do well to pay heed to Paul's instructions on godly living.

 May we learn the lesson of sowing and reaping in our lives and do all to the glory of God - for God is not mocked by His children who choose to ignore or neglect His will.
 The Lord will not allow His name to be disdained or trifled with by those that ignore His Word and His will.. or by those that set aside His precepts and principles.

-Heavenly Father, thank You for this principle of sowing and reaping and I pray that I may develop a giving heart and a generous spirit so that all I say, brings honour to Your name, and all I do is done for the glory of God and for the good of others This I ask in Jesus' name, AMEN.
+Heavenly Father, thank You for this principle of sowing and reaping.
+I pray that I may develop a giving heart and a generous spirit so that all I say brings honour to Your name.
+May all I do be for the glory of God and for the good of others.
+In Jesus' name, AMEN.